Stream your catalog data to your source

 Leading practice

-• Make sure that your catalog data (JSON file) contains information to fill the standard fields.
+• Make sure that your catalog data (JSON file) contains information to fill the commerce standard fields.

-• To validate the parsing of the file is successful, we recommend that you test a subset of your catalog data before uploading the entire catalog.
+• To validate that the parsing of the file is successful, we recommend that you test a subset of your catalog data before uploading all of it.

 Content-Type: application/json